Global Intangible Low-Taxed Income – Simplified!

 - Merge Loss-making tested units with profit-making ones.

-- If you are a small business, consider operating in an unincorporated form of business such as sole proprietorship.
+- If you are a small business, consider operating in an unincorporated form of business such as a sole proprietorship.

 - Restructure your Canadian corporation as a subsidiary of US C corp.